callum-hart/immutable-styles/docs.md

 Parallels can be drawn between mutable state in programs and overrides in CSS.
 The mutable *(overriding)* nature of CSS means we cannot confidently make changes.
 CSS overrides suffer from the following:

 - **Unpredictable** No guarantee who "winning style" is.
-Overrides rely on cascade, specicifity and importance - all of which are *vunerable* to change.
+Overrides rely on cascade, specificity and importance - all of which are *vulnerable* to change.
 - **Brittle** Changes bring unforeseen and unwanted side effects.
 Re-ordering rules in the cascade, modifying selector specificity, adding/removing !important can break things.
 - **Difficult to contain** Global scope permits anyone to override, whilst a lack of encapsulation dampens efforts to protect styles from being overridden.
 - **Hard to troubleshoot** Overrides operate globally which means their side effects aren't always immediately apparent.